lilyh14/SwTesting-Bank-Project/README.md

 - then type `java PP1program`
 - To exit, type `exit`

-# Professional Practice Assignment 2 - Team 3
+## Professional Practice Assignment 2 - Team 3
 Link to deployed Google App Engine: https://sw-testing-g3.uc.r.appspot.com/

-# Professional Practice Assignment 4 - Team 3
+## Professional Practice Assignment 4 - Team 3
 Link to deployed Google App Engine: https://cloud-challenge-nyccgtirxq-uc.a.run.app

 ## Admin Logs Interface

 To log in as the admin user, use email: `admin@test.com` and password: `adminadmin`

+***Please note: We do not guanatee that the deployed links will stay live or function 100% after the completion of the course***